 It is truly amazing, not only what Rick accomplished, but also what resulted from his incredible voyage.
 In every major city in Canada including the Maritimes there is now a chapter of the Disabled Sailing Association.

-DSA in Kelowna now has four sailboats.
+DSA in Kelowna now has five sailboats.
 We have sailing instructors with a lot of experience.
 We sail from the beginning of May into September out of the Kelowna Yacht Club, downtown on Water Street.